UUP leader will ask party colleagues whether he should resign amid Twitter storm

 Doug Beattie has faced accusations of misogyny and racism over the content of tweets posted before he entered political life.

-The Upper Bann MLA conceded the posts, the majority written around a decade ago, were “horrendous and horrific”.
+The Upper Bann MLA conceded that the posts, the majority of which were written around a decade ago, were “horrendous and horrific”.

-“I will speak to my MLA group today and I will speak to my party officers through my chairman Danny Kennedy and if either group feels I should step down, then I will,” he told BBC Radio Ulster.
+He told BBC Radio Ulster: “I will speak to my MLA group today and I will speak to my party officers through my chairman, Danny Kennedy, and if either group feels I should step down, then I will.

 Mr Beattie denied being racist or misogynistic.

-He said he was “extremely embarrassed and extremely ashamed” about the social media posts.
+He said he is “extremely embarrassed and extremely ashamed” about the social media posts.

 The former soldier suggested the “dark and black humour” he used may have been a “coping” mechanism and reflective of him being “desensitised” by battlefield experiences.